-I saw the moving and profound documentary “No Place on Earth.”
-It tells the story of caving enthusiast Chris Nicola 1993 visit to the Ukraine to explore the Verteba and Priest’s Grotto caves.
+I just saw the moving and profound documentary “No Place on Earth.”
+It tells the story of caving enthusiast Chris Nicola 1993 visit to Ukraine to explore the Verteba and Priest’s Grotto Caves.
 There he found evidence that they had recently been inhabited by Jews escaping The Holocaust.
 He then embarked on a decade-long quest to find survivors.
 The film features interviews with survivors and their descendants, now living mainly in New York City and Montreal.
-At the end of the film Tobias brings some of the survivors, now in their 80s and 90s back to the caves.
+At the end of the film, Tobias brings some of the survivors, now in their 80s and 90s back to the caves.

 It is an incredible story of human survival which really makes your typical first-world troubles trivial in comparison.
 But it also reminds us how terrible life is, how filled it is with suffering, and how we are all obligated to make a heaven of our universe—the only real place such a heaven could ever exist.